digiscot/digiscot-website/pages/onedigital.md

 ## Stream three- Senior Leadership Action Learning

 We are now looking for enthusiastic senior leaders and trustees to help their organisations go digital.
 You don’t need to be digitally savvy– it’s your passion and knowledge that we’re looking to engage!
-[Find out more](/onedigital/actionlearning/) and submit your applications to us by midday on <strong>Friday 29th January</strong>.
+[Find out more](/onedigital/actionlearning/) and submit your applications to us by midnight on <strong>Monday 1st February</strong>.

 ## Anchor Organisations